Leeds Town Hall - the organ renewal project

 Condition of the 1972 instrument

-Every Monday between September and April an audience of 200-400 has come to hear free organ recitals given by leading organists from this country and abroad.
-The organ has also been frequently used in the international concert season with visiting choirs and orchestras.
-It is a highly successful and popular instrument, but nearly 50 years of heavy use, combined with low humidity and powerful heating in the hall have taken their toll.
+Until the hall closed temporarily in 2021, every Monday between September and April an audience of 200-400 came to hear free organ recitals given by leading organists from this country and abroad.
+The organ was also frequently used in the international concert season with visiting choirs and orchestras.
+It was a highly successful and popular instrument, but nearly 50 years of heavy use, combined with low humidity and powerful heating in the hall have taken their toll.
 Because of time constraints in 1972 many soundboards and elements of the action were renovated rather than renewed, and some of the completely new work is reaching the end of its life.
 The Swell in particular, being located at the top of the organ, is suffering from warped sliders and wind leaks, and the increases to the voltage of the action needed to overcome these problems is overloading the solid state control systems.
 There are also severe access problems for routine maintenance.

 Rationale for the rebuild

-Dismantling began in November last year and was complete by the end of the year.
-All the instrument has been returned to Nicholson's works in Malvern except for the largest pipes which have been stored on the floor of the hall.
+Dismantling began in November 2021 and was complete by the end of the year.
+All the instrument has been returned to Nicholson's works in Malvern except for the largest pipes which have been stored on the floor of the hall for repainting.
 Much exisiting pipework has been restored, and expression boxes, wind systems and soundboards manufactured.
 New pipework has been also been manufactured and delivered.

 Links and more information